haileyhendrickson/EIA/README.md

 # EIA API

 A GUI-based Python tool to query two reports from the EIA API.
-The program efficiently queries a Natural Gas Prices and Futures report, and an Electric Power Operations report from https://www.eia.gov/opendata/browser/natural-gas/pri and https://www.eia.gov/opendata/browser/electricity/facility-fuel, respectively
+The program efficiently queries a Natural Gas Prices and Futures report, and an Electric Power Operations report from https://www.eia.gov/opendata/browser/natural-gas/pri and https://www.eia.gov/opendata/browser/electricity/facility-fuel, respectively.

 ## 🔧 Features
 - Select date ranges